Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Managing_users.md

 #### Basic creation
 ---

-For creating a new Guest user account, you need at least a `company_admin` right and to call the API `createGuestUser()` like in the following sample:
+For creating a new Guest user account, you need to have `company_admin` right and to call the API `createGuestUser()` like in the following sample:

 ```js